seL4/camkes-tool/docs/index.md

   can be tuned via attributes, but otherwise threads inherit a global default.
   This parameter allows you to set the global default.

+**--default-affinity**

+> Threads and sched-contexts in a seL4 system are all configured with an initial affinity.
+This can be tuned via attributes, but otherwise threads inherit a global default, which is CPU index 0.

 **--elf**, **-E**

 > Pass an ELF file that is to contribute to the final CapDL specification of a